alassek/objectify/README.md

 presentation to a user.
 Computers and People think about data in very different ways, and it simply doesn't make sense to make one dependent on the other.

-Objectify requires the Prototype Javascript framework.
+Objectify requires jQuery, although it is not a jQuery plugin per se.

 ## The Objectify Parameter Convention